kernel528/WeLoveMovies/README.md

    - Updated the `src/reviews/reviews.service.js` for the `destroy` function.
 The other middleware checks were good.

 ### General Tasks
+Reviewed code to make sure each of these are covered from the rubric
+- [ x ] Your app.js file and server.js file are correctly configured, with your app.js file exporting the application created from Express.
+- [ x ] You use the cors package so that requests from the frontend can correctly reach the backend.
+I set this up in the app.js to allow all routes from frontend to work.
+Could limit this if needed.
+- [ x ] If a request is made to a route that doesn't exist, the server returns a 404 error.
+- [ x ] If a request is made to a route that exists but the HTTP method is wrong, the server returns a 405 error.
+- [ x ] All of your routes respond with the appropriate status code and use a data key in the response.

 ### Deploy to Cloud
 Prior to deployment, I decided to move all content from the subfolder `Final_Capstone_WeLoveMovies_Guild_Node_18_1` up to main folder.
 This simplifies future deployments.